google/skia/site/user/api/usingBookmaker.md

 usingBookmaker
 ===

-# <a name='Bookmaker'>Bookmaker</a>
-<a href='#Bookmaker'>Bookmaker</a> generates markdown files to view documentation on skia.org, and generates includes for use in C++.
+<a href='#Bookmaker'>Bookmaker</a> generates markdown files to view documentation on skia
-<a href='#Bookmaker'>Bookmaker</a> reads canonical documentation from files suffixed with bmh in the docs directory.
-These bmh
-files describe how public interfaces work, and generate Skia fiddle examples to illustrate them.

-The docs files must be manually edited to stay current with Skia as it evolves.

 ## <a name='Broken_Build'>Broken Build</a>

-The bots <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> and <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-Nightly-Bookmaker'>Housekeeper-Nightly-Bookmaker</a></a> verify that <a href='#Bookmaker'>Bookmaker</a> data in docs builds without error and is consistent with include files it documents.
+The bots <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> and <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-Nightly-Bookmaker'>Housekeeper-Nightly-Bookmaker</a></a> verify that <a href='#Bookmaker'>Bookmaker</a> data in docs builds without error and is consistent with include files it documents

-Possible failures include:

 <table>  <tr>
-    <td>Public interface in include directory does not match documented interface in docs directory.</td>
+    <td>Public interface in include directory does not match documented interface in docs directory</td>
   </tr>  <tr>
-    <td>Example in bookmaker bmh file does not compile, or does not produce expected output.</td>
+    <td>Example in bookmaker bmh file does not compile</td>
   </tr>  <tr>
-    <td>Undocumented but referenced interface is missing from undocumented bookmaker file in docs directory.</td>
+    <td>Undocumented but referenced interface is missing from undocumented bookmaker file in docs directory</td>
   </tr>
 </table>

-Editing comments in includes or editing private interfaces will not break the bots.
+Editing comments in includes or editing private interfaces will not break the bots <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> bot is red
-<a href='#Bookmaker'>Bookmaker</a> detects that comments edited in includes do not match comments in docs; it will generate an updated include in the
-directory where it is run.

-If <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> bot is red, the error is usually related to an edit to an include which has not been reflected in docs.

-To fix this, edit the docs file corresponding to the changed include file.

-For instance, if the change was made to <a href='SkIRect_Reference#SkIRect'>SkIRect</a>, edit docs/SkIRect_Reference.bmh.
-Checking in the edited docs/SkIRect_Reference.bmh will fix the bot.

-If the interface is deprecated, but still present in the interface, mark-up the documentation to be deprecated as well.

 <pre style="padding: 1em 1em 1em 1em;width: 62.5em; background-color: #f0f0f0">
 #Method void someMethodThatIsNowDeprecated()